-Stormwater System in Prince George's County
+Stormwater System in Anne Arundel County

-According to the United States Department of Commerce's 1990 Census, Prince George's County had a total population of 729,268.
-By the 2000 Census, the population increased by approximately 10% to 801,515.
-In 2010, the County's population grew approximately 7.7% reaching an estimated 863,420 people.
-This rapid pace of growth and ensuing development presents many challenges.
+Anne Arundel County has experienced rapid growth in the past two decades, seeing an increase in population from 427,239 in 1990 to 489,656 in 2000 according to the United States Department of Commerce's Census information.
+Since 2000, the number of County residents has increased by about another 9%, with the 2010 population estimated at 537,656.
+This pace of growth and ensuing development presents many challenges.
 Significant pollutant reductions will be needed to maintain water quality in many of the County's waterways.

-Prince George's County covers an area of 450 square miles (288,000 acres) and has more than 4,000 "major" outfalls.
+Anne Arundel County covers an area of 417 square miles and has approximately 992 "major" outfalls.
 Major outfalls are defined by federal regulations as: